 We have a team of researchers, Melanie (Stephanie Hernandez), Jerod (Patrick Flanagan), Nate (Giordan Diaz, HazMat), Ernie (Jesse Ramos) and Terry (William Alexander).
 They’re ecstatic as they’ve been given access to the Black Grove Asylum.
 It’s said to be haunted by the spirit of a former inmate, The Mole Man.
 And for their 13th investigation, they’re going to prove he exists.

-Let in and given a tour by caretaker Layla (Meg Foster, Masters Of The Universe, They Live) they are then locked into the deserted facility.
+Let in and given a tour by caretaker Layla (Meg Foster, Masters Of The Universe, The Accursed) they are then locked into the deserted facility.
 Well not entirely deserted, the Mole Man is real.
 But he isn’t a spirit, he’s a flesh and blood killer.
 And he’s tired of eating rats.

 Just about everything in Investigation 13 is taken from other, usually better, films.
 The characters are all stereotypes.
 The driven female leader, the slacker too busy playing video games to notice what’s on the monitors, you get the idea.
 And, of course, they’re the usual assortment of ethnicities and skin colours.